AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 First, its worth pointing out, I am trying to come up with a technique for reusing _all_ domain code - including the view logic contained in `render()`.
 If you don't want to reuse the view logic, the standard react-native development method should suit you fine.

-Secondly, you _can_ use HOC to acheive the same outcome.
+Secondly, you _can_ use HOC to achieve the same outcome.
 Here "elements" are passed to HOC, which then passes them to the component via props.
 YMMV but I dislike the use of props here.

 ```
 // ### Pseudocode ###